Today we’re going to look at an essential reading practice material for the TOEFL: the writings of college students.

 Example TOEFL Essays from ETS

 ETS offers samples of actual TOEFL Writing Essays in a few of its prep materials.
 The Official Guide to the TOEFL Test includes some sample essays with scorer commentary in its chapter on the Writing Section.
 The OG also has multiple sample writing responses with commentary for each writing question in its four practice tests.
-And then there’s the free PDF of sample TOEFL essays with commentary on ETS’s website.
+And you can find similar writing responses and commentary in the second volume of Official TOEFL iBT Tests.
+And then there are the sample essays in the free TOEFL Writing practice sets from the ETS website.
 Finally, TOEFL has some official video guides to the writing tasks which include onscreen sample Writing responses.

 The Sticks and Stones example essay series